riotu-lab/ROSNavBench/README.md

 ## Usage

-Once you have cloned the repository and installed the dependencies, you can start using the benchmarking framework.
+Once you have cloned the repository and installed the dependencies, you can use the benchmarking framework.
 Here are a few usage examples:

-- Launch a benchmarking experiment with a specific configuration: bash ros2 launch benchmarking_tool xxx.launch.py
+-Launch a benchmarking experiment with a specific configuration:  PARAMS_FILE=”name of your config file which is placed at benchmarking_tool/config”
+- ros2 launch benchmarking_tool main.launch.py

-- Modify the launch files in the `launch` folder to customize the benchmarking experiment according to your requirements.
+- Modify the launch files in the config file to customize the benchmarking experiment according to your requirements.

 - Explore the pre-defined worlds in the `worlds` folder to simulate different environments.